 6.a.
 Policies and procedures that keep residents’ records secure, with access limited to authorized staff.

-7.a.
-Grievance policy and procedures, including the right to take grievances that are not resolved by the house leadership to the operation’s oversight organization for mediation
+7.b.
+Grievance policy and procedures, including the right to take grievances that are not resolved by the house leadership to the operation’s oversight organization for mediation.

 7.c.
 Verification that written resident’s rights and requirements (e.g. residence rules and grievance process) are posted or otherwise available in common areas.

 7.d.
 Policies and procedures that promote resident-driven length of stay.

 7.e.
 Evidence that residents have opportunities to be heard in the governance of the residence; however, decision making remains with the operator.

 8.a.
 Peer support interactions among residents are facilitated to expand responsibilities for personal and community recovery.

 8.b.
 Written responsibilities, role descriptions, guidelines and/or feedback for residence leaders.